Rockstany/lottery-system/IMPLEMENTATION_SUMMARY.md

   - **Auto-flagging:** If current date > book_return_deadline, shows "Not Returned" automatically
   - "Mark Returned" button for admins
   - "Undo" button to reverse return status
+  - Return status is independent of payment status (can be returned with 0, partial, or full payment)

+#### UI Also Available on Books Page
+- **File:** `public/group-admin/lottery-books.php` (Modified)
+- Same book return functionality available on Books page as well
 - Only shown for distributed/collected books (not available books)

 ### 2. **Level-Based Filters** ✅
 - Added to Books page (lottery-books.php)